-For NFHS-4, the OMRON BP Monitor will be used for respondents with small, medium and large arm circumference.
-Measure the respondent's arm circumference to enable you select the correct cuff size for use.
+For NFHS-5, OMRON BP Monitor will be used for respondents with small, medium and large arm circumference.

+- 1. Measure the respondent's arm circumference (as described above) to enable you select the correct cuff size for use.
 Press the START button and ask the respondent to remain still; the cuff will start to inflate automatically.
 As the cuff begins to inflate, the monitor automatically determines the ideal inflation level.
 The respondent should remain still and not talk until the measurement is completed.
+Communicate to the respondent that he/she may experience a squeeze in their arm but it won't hurt. - 2.
+Inflation stops automatically and measurement is started.
+As the cuff slowly deflates, decreasing numbers appear on the display and the Heartbeat display I flashes at every heartbeat.
+In rare circumstances, the monitor might re-inflate the cuff to continue with the measurement.